Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 https://www.modernghana.com/news/1381887/why-solar-lanterns-and-shs-failed-in-ethiopia.html

 There have been previous attempts to electrify rural villages, however, when something breaks there is most likely no-one there to fix it.
+In our project it is important to address this challenge.

 ## Engineering Solution